Samsung Galaxy A25 5G vs TCL 50 XL 5G

 Who should buy each?

-Choose the TCL 50 XL 5G if: you prefer a larger 6.78-inch screen, want a charger included in the box, or are okay with minimal software updates.
+Choose the TCL 50 XL 5G if: you want a larger screen for media consumption, appreciate getting a charger included in the box, or are looking to save some cash while still enjoying 5G connectivity.

 Conclusion